Spirit, soul, illusions, stars - and Eros?

 The process by which experience arises is the same whether we are dreaming or awake.
 The world is a dream, the teacher and the teaching are a dream, the result of our practice is a dream; there is no place where the dream breaks until we are liberated into pure rigpa.
 Until then, we continue to dream ourselves and our lives in both the dream and the physical dimension.
 Wangyal, Tenzin.

-As far as I know there isn't really much to say about spirit and soul in Tibetan Buddhism.
-There are many terms for mind, and one of them - probably sem - could be analogous to soul?
 In the Tibetan view, the body is full of channels (tsa), and mind (tigle) rides on air-currents (lhung) all through the body.
-So how one sits, one's posture matters, and exercises such as prostrations stretch out the channels making it easier for mind to flow through the body.
+So how one sits, one's posture, matters.
+Exercises such as prostrations stretch out the channels making it easier for mind to flow through the body.

-In Tibetan theory, during sleep there is little or no input from the body, therefore to observe dreaming is to observe - in Jungian terms - one's spirit process practically without soul.
+In Tibetan theory, during sleep there is little or no input from the body, therefore to observe dreaming is to observe - in Jungian terms - one's spirit unaffected by the external, physical world.
 Dream yoga is the practice of lucid dreaming - being awake inside your own dream.
-The term Rigpa is, in this way of thinking, spirit unruffled by any input; spirit radiant, vibrant, beyond the structure or concept of thoughts.
-In Tibetan Buddhism this is freedom.
-Freedom is achieved by understanding that everything we perceive, including our conventional sense of self, is only a projection of mind.
-Or put another way, freedom is to live without grasping, without fearing loss, without fighting to hold on.
-Freedom from attachment and aversion.
+A way to observe soul through Spirit.Stepping out of Tibetan Buddhism and back to Couliano.
+In Ficino's writing spirit is described as a veil made from pure star light:

 Souls descend into the bodies of the Milky Way through the constellation of Cancer, enveloping themselves in a celestial and luminous veil which they put on to enter terrestrial bodies.
 For nature demands that the very pure soul be united with the very impure body only through the intermediary of a pure veil, which, being less pure than the soul, and purer than the body, is considered by the Platonists to be a very convenient means of uniting the soul with the terrestrial body.
 (Ficino - Amore, V1,4)